Rob Kardashian Losing Weight For Daughter Amid Blac Chyna Custody Battle

 And while Rob was very reluctant to have his family involve themselves in his private life, now that he is no longer with Blac Chyna and still wants to remain in his daughter’s life, the 29-year-old knows that he has to make a drastic change for the better.

-It’s believed that Blac has already mentioned the thought of fighting for full custody of Dream, and she’s convinced that it won’t be hard to obtain those rights from a judge since Rob has proven himself to be incapable of taking care of his daughter all by himself, the New York Times quotes a source saying.
+It’s believed that Blac has already mentioned the thought of fighting for full custody of Dream, and she’s convinced that it won’t be hard to obtain those rights from a judge since Rob has proven himself to be incapable of taking care of his daughter all by himself, The New York Times quotes a source saying.

 Last month, reports claimed that whenever Chyna offered Rob Kardashian to spend time with Dream, several of his family members needed to supervise his time with the little girl because nobody allegedly trusts Rob enough to care for his daughter without an adult being in his presence.